Fiona-T/pension-pal/README.md

       * Why Use PensionPal
       * How to Use PensionPal
 - #### Sign Up page
-  * Sign up form for new user with the following fields, all mandatory
+  * Sign up form for new user with the following fields:
-    * Username
+    * Username - mandatory
-    * Email address
+    * Email address - optional
-    * Password
+    * Password - mandatory
-    * Confirm Password
+    * Confirm Password - mandatory
   * Sign up button to submit the form
-  * Redirects to the Sign In page once the form is submitted
+  * Redirects to the My Jobs page once the form is submitted
   * Note at the top of the form directing people who have already registered to the sign in page
 - #### Sign In page
   * Sign in form for existing user with the following fields, all mandatory